 - Those pursuing typological inquiries

 The metadata you enter for each item will assist you in this process.
-As you assign keywords to items in your collection you are essentially starting to build an interactive guide to your collection.
-The keywords will operate as search terms in the Digital Library so you will want them to be very specific and helpful to users.
+As you assign keywords to items in your collection, you are essentially starting to build an interactive guide to your collection.
+The keywords will operate as search terms, so you will want them to be very specific and helpful to users.

-When putting together a guide to your collection these are the factors you will need to include:
+When putting together a guide to your collection, consider the following information: